lupyuen/pinephone-nuttx-usb/README.md

 a64_ehci_initialize: sizeof(struct ehci_qh_s)=48
 a64_ehci_initialize: sizeof(struct ehci_fstn_s)=8
 EHCI Initializing EHCI Stack
+a64_ehci_initialize: TODO: a64_clockall_usboh3
+a64_ehci_initialize: TODO: Reset the controller from the OTG peripheral
+a64_ehci_initialize: TODO: Program the controller to be the USB host controller
 a64_printreg: 01c1b010<-00000000
 a64_printreg: 01c1b014->00000000
 EHCI ERROR: Timed out waiting for HCHalted.
 USBSTS: 000000